Whilst commonly referred to as Granny Flats, NSW planning legislation identifies this development type as a Secondary Dwelling.

 To determine if you can construct a second dwelling on your property, landowners are encouraged to apply for a Section 149 Zoning Certificate to ascertain if any planning / development restrictions apply to their land parcels.

 The provisions of the State Environmental Planning Policy (Affordable Rental Housing) 2009 (ARHSEPP) nominate that a legal dwelling should already exist on the property.

-Developer contributions ( levied under Section 94 of the Act ) apply to this development type.
+Developer contributions (levied under Section 94 of the Act) may apply to this development type.

-In Blacktown City, contributions are levied on granny flats or developments defined in the following list, in accordance with the applicable Section 94 contributions plan:
+In Blacktown City, contributions are levied on secondary dwellings (granny flats) or developments defined in the following list, in accordance with the applicable Section 94 contributions plan:

 self-contained units of any type which have their own kitchen and bathroom